Hedsor House: Current

 The present house was built in the Italianate style.
 The house is at the end of a kilometre-long private drive in an 85 acre estate.
 The surrounding park is Grade II listed on the English Heritage National Register of Historic Parks and Gardens.

 In 1934, Philip and Florence Shephard were given Hedsor House as their wedding present by Philip's father.

 In the 1950s, Hedsor House was leased by the US Air Force as a Cold War military spy base.

 The 1960s, the house was leased as a conference centre for International Computers Limited (ICL).
-Management courses were run by ICL with overnight accommodation in rooms in the house and in the stable yard.
+Management courses were run by ICL with overnight accommodation in rooms in the house and the stable yard.
 The company only leased the house and the immediate grounds for parking.
 The bulk of the site was out of bounds.

-The house is now used for weddings and corporate events and run by the 4th generation of the Shephard family.
+The house is now used for weddings and corporate events and is run by the 4th generation of the Shephard family.